-1.94 Using library functions with execute-only memory
+1.90 Using library functions with execute-only memory

-The ARM® Compiler lets you build applications for execute-only memory.
+The ARM Compiler lets you build applications for execute-only memory.
 However, the ARM C and C++ libraries are not execute-only compliant.

 If your application calls library functions, the library objects included in the image are not execute-only compliant.
 You must ensure these objects are not assigned to an execute-only memory region.
+ARM does not provide libraries that are built without literal pools.
+The libraries still use literal pools, even when you use the variousno__literal_pools options.